| Contributions Returned Before the Due Date

 receiving IRA by the recharacterized contribution (plus allocable net income) for the year

 in which the conversion or failed conversion occurred.
+Distributions.
+Distributions reduce the account balance in

 the year they are made.
 If a distribution for last year is not made until after December